MasonOh91/game-of-life-react/README.md

 # game-of-life-react

-This is a WIP, and time I'm able to spend on it has fallen short as of recent.
-Check back for more details later.

 I've decided to attempt making the game of life in react/redux!
 I've decided to use react and redux mainly as a way to create a potential learning example for others, putting this stack to practical use.
 This stack includes:
 * React
 * Redux